input-output-hk/marlowe-cardano/marlowe-cli/examples/simple/ReadMe.md

   Steps: 1142085457 / 10000000000 = 11%
 ```

-The closing of the contract paid 7000000 lovelace to the Francis Beaumont and 3000000 lovelace to the bystander Christopher Marlowe in the transaction cdf8dbe87a0df4875fab19c8bacfeea9aaa0213b2d3430f651695d87c15384e4.
+The closing of the contract paid 7000000 lovelace to the the party Francis Beaumont and 3000000 lovelace to the bystander Christopher Marlowe in the transaction `a444c1a1be6e44f0d25edd6a7f1c2e1c5f2ffc615eadc64dc41f6ab0f0e86ecb`.
 There is no UTxO at the contract address:

 ```
 cardano-cli query utxo "${MAGIC[@]}" --address "$CONTRACT_ADDRESS" | sed -n -e "1p;2p;/$TX_4/p"